JanuszPelc/StereoTool/README.md

 # JP Stereo Tool

-A native Bitwig device that fills a gap in Bitwig Studio's metering options.
+A native device for Bitwig Studio that fills a gap in its metering options.

 Primarily functioning as a stereo balance and phase correlation meter, it helps maintain well-balanced mixes and identify mono compatibility issues.